-Prerequisite: GEND 200, junior or senior standing and consent of program director following an interview.
+Prerequisite: GEND 200 or GEND 200W, junior or senior standing and consent of program director following an interview.

 Offered: As needed.

 GEND 416 - Women’s Health (4)

 Students examine women’s health from a holistic, and interdisciplinary perspective.
 Personal, social, cultural, and societal influences on the health of women, health disparities and effective health promotion efforts are explored.
 Students cannot receive credit for both HPE 416 and GEND 416.